 If you think you may have allergic dermatitis or asthma, see your doctor.
-The specific chemical to which you are allergic needs to be identified so that you can avoid products which contain it.
-Dermatologists and allergists can do patch testing to identify the chemicals to which your skin is allergic.
-This test involves placing patches containing the suspected materials on the skin and watching for signs of an allergic reaction.
-Inhalation challenge testing can be performed by a pulmonary specialist to diagnose occupational asthma and identify the chemicals which caused it.
+The specific chemical to which you are allergic needs to be identified so that you can avoid the containit.
+Dermatologists and allergists can depatch testing to identify the chemicals to which your ain is allergic.
+This test involves placing patches the suspected materials on the skin and watching for this own allergic reaction.
+Inhalation challenge testing can be a formed by a pulmonary specialist to diagnose occupational asthma and identify the chemicals which caused it al/OSHA regulates exposure to chemicals in the workplace.
+Cal/OSHA sets Permissible Exposure Limits (PELs) - eight-hour average air concentrations up to which a worker can be legally exposed.
+There are PELs for many of the chemicals found in artificial nail products.
+Some of these PELs are listed in Table 1, on page 12.